Nonnegative moment coordinates on finite element geometries: Numerical results

 which are rational functions, with numerator of degree $2$ and denominator of degree $1$~\cite{Wachspress:2016:RBG}.

 \begin{exm} Let us consider the nonconvex quadrilateral $Q$ with vertices

 \end{exm} On a nonconvex quadrilateral, Wachspress coordinates are not valid but moment (mean value) coordinates are permissible.
-In Figure~\ref{fig:exNonconv_mc}, moment coordinates are presented for each vertex and once again we observe that these coordinates meet the desired properties of generalized barycentric coordinates given in~\eqref{eq:gbc}.
+In Figure~\ref{fig:exNonconv_mc} and Figure \ref{fig:exNonconv_mc_der}, moment coordinates and their partial derivatives, respectively, are presented for each vertex and once again we observe that these coordinates meet the desired properties of generalized barycentric coordinates given in~\eqref{eq:gbc}.
 The analytical solutions for moment coordinates in this case are:

+Moment coordinates are also well defined and provide the expected solutions in the case of a degenerate quadrilateral that has two consecutive collinear sides, as we show in the next example. \begin{exm} Let us consider the convex quadrilateral $Q$ with vertices

+so that $Q$ has the shape of a triangle. \end{exm} In Figure \ref{fig:exConv_degenerate}, moment coordinates are presented for each vertex, whose analytical expressions are given by

+As expected from the geometry of the example, the last component $\varphi_4$ is a linear function.

+\begin{rem} It is worth noticing that there is a potential ill-conditioning of the linear system \eqref{eq:momSystem}, but this is a mere reflection of the fact that the barycentric coordinates are not necessarily stable under perturbation.
+Indeed, this is not a peculiarity of the system formulation. \\ For example, let us consider the nonconvex quadrilateral $Q_1$ with vertices

+Perturbing randomly $Q_1$ to order $10^{-9}$ produces a variation of order $10^{-2}$ in the barycentric coordinates of the point $P= $. \\ Further, let us consider the rectangle $Q_2$ with vertices